0x23/WaveSimulator2D/README.md

 * Green: Each pixel with a green value above 0 is a sinusoidal wave source.
 The green value defines its frequency.
 * Blue:  Absorbtion field.
 Larger values correspond to higher dampening of the waves, use graduated transitions to avoid reflections

-WARNING: Do not use anti aliasing for the green channel !
-The shades produced are interpreted as different source frequency which yields weird results.
+WARNING: Do not use anti-aliasing for the green channel !
+The shades produced are interpreted as different source frequencies, which yields weird results.

 ### Recommended Installation ###